SitecoreSupport/Sitecore.Support.223286/readme.md

 # Sitecore.Support.223286
-Changing image in Experience Editor removes class from Image field rendered by FieldRenderer.Render().
+Changing field data in Experience Editor removes parameters from fields rendered by FieldRenderer.Render().

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.223286/blob/master/LICENSE).